adamgreig/agg-kicad/scripts/README.md

 This script generates a single `agg-kicad.lib` file containing all the schematic symbols in all the individual `.lib` files.

+Run with `--verify` as the final argument to instead verify that the existing compiled library is up-to-date.

 `python3 compilelib.py ../lib ../agg-kicad.lib`

 ## connectorlib.py